ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       [This ACL file is specified in the next section](#valkey-acl-user-list).

+    - `dir`\
+      This is the working directory of Valkey where it stores its own database and logs (when configured to be stored).
+The `/data` path is the one alredy set in the container image of Valkey, so it is specified here as a reminder of where this working directory is.

     > [!NOTE]
     > **The Valkey configuration parameters are described in the official example configuration file**\
     > Each Valkey release has its own example `valkey.conf` file, and [the version this guide deploys is the 9.0 one](https://raw.githubusercontent.com/valkey-io/valkey/9.0/valkey.conf).

-## Valkey ACL user list
+## Valkey secrets

-You need to secure the access to this Valkey instance.
+To secure the access to this Valkey instance you need to create a couple of users that have to be stored as secret resources in your Kubernetes cluster.

+> [!NOTE]
+> **Your K3s Kubernetes cluster encrypts secrets automatically**\
+> Remember that [your K3s cluster's server node has the option for encrypting secrets at rest(`secrets-encryption`) enabled already](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#the-k3sserver01-nodes-configyaml-file), avoiding having them stored as clear text within the cluster.

+### Valkey ACL user list

 Valkey comes with a `default` user that you could use, but it is better to declare one more specific for Ghost.
 Since [Valkey supports Access Control Lists](https://valkey.io/topics/acl/), you can declare the users you need in an ACL file:

 1. Create a new `users.acl` file in the `configs` folder: